rainstf/mdpreview/README.md

 The small codebase makes hacking on MDPreview simple and ensures only essential features get implemented.
 Currently, there's only ~500 LOC and the project will likely never exceed 1k SLOC.

+**For example,**

 <br>

-**For example**, to change the appearance of the web page, simply modify the CSS in `binary/internal/css.go`.
+To change the appearance of the web page, modify the CSS in `binary/internal/css.go`.

 To extend the markdown parser's functionality, view the [list of extensions](https://pkg.go.dev/github.com/yuin/goldmark#readme-list-of-extensions).